trent-sears/startup_investment/README.md

 | Time to Funding        | Int    | Days between founded date and first funding date          |

 ## EDA
-The first thing I wanted to know was what was the timeline of the my data.
-Specifically what are the number of business being founded every year as well as what were the number of deals being reached every year.
+The first thing I wanted to know was what was the timeline of my data.
+Specifically what is the number of businesses being founded every year as well as what was the number of deals being reached every year.
 The plot below highlights this.

 ![](images/founded_vs_deals.png)

 This plot led me to feature engineer the time to funding feature in my data set.

-The next thing I was curios about was looking at business per state as well as the business closed per state.
+The next thing I was curious about was looking at business per state as well as the business closed per state.
 To achieve this I used folium to plot these.

 ![](images/map.gif)

-After both of these plots I wanted to take a look the status breakdown.
-I knew my the status was going to be my target but I wanted to get a sense of how the data looked.
+After both of these plots, I wanted to take a look at the status breakdown.
+I knew my status was going to be my target but I wanted to get a sense of how the data looked.

 ![](images/all_markets_pie.png)

 As the plot above shows my targets are heavily weighted on the operating class.
-This plot made me reconginize that I would ultimately need to try and predict on something other than operating or not.
+This plot made me recognize that I would ultimately need to try and predict something other than operating or not.
 After this plot I curious to know if all markets had similar distributions and I quickly discovered they did not.
 Ultimately I ended up making plots for twenty different markets.
 In the plots below I wanted to highlight the three biggest differences I saw.

 ![](images/HealthandWellness_pie.png)
 ![](images/Security_pie.png)
 ![](images/Semiconductors.png)

-Because of these kinds of differences, I decided to feature engineer the market category to be the most prevelant twenty categories or to be classified as other.
-The first ten of these are shown below.
+Because of these kinds of differences, I decided to feature engineer the market category to be the most prevalent twenty categories or to be classified as other.
+The first ten of these is shown below.
 Ultimately my top twenty made up a total of 56.74% of the entire market.

 ![](images/market_split.png)

 ## Model Preparation
-Beore I could perform any sort of model creation I had to find a way to balance handle the imbalanced classes.
+Before I could perform any sort of model creation I had to find a way to balance handle the imbalanced classes.
 I decided to use the SMOTE technique on the training data after the test train split.
-Next I decided to change the funding dollars to a dummy variable because an intial investor would not know how much money is going to be raised before investing.
-I also made the choice to one hot encode my targets where one represented being acquired and zero represented operating or closed.
+Next, I decided to change the funding dollars to a dummy variable because an initial investor would not know how much money is going to be raised before investing.
+I also chose to one hot encode my targets where one represented being acquired and zero represented operating or closed.

 ### Baseline
-For my baseline Model I went with a simple logistic regression.
+For my baseline model, I went with a simple logistic regression.
 I also decided on using the metrics of accuracy and precision.
-I decided precision would be best for the imbalances in my classes because the worst case scenario would be predicting a business would be acquired when in reality it might not be.
-The output for my baseline model can be seen below.
+I decided precision would be best for the imbalances in my classes because the worst-case scenario would be predicting a business would be acquired when in reality it might not be.
+The output of my baseline model can be seen below.

 |                | Train Set Value | Test Set Value |
 |----------------|-----------------|----------------|